 Earn high school and college credit at the same time!
 Concurrent courses may be offered at your school, at a Hawkeye location, or online.
 The courses are taught by either Hawkeye faculty or qualified high school instructors.

 To explore your options, visit with your school counselor first.
 Together, you’ll review the courses your school has approved and determine which fit your needs and goals.

-Concurrent courses are open to 9th-12th grade students, including those who receive private instruction (such as home-schooled students).
+Concurrent courses are open to 9th – 12th grade students attending school in Hawkeye’s service area, including those who receive private instruction such as homeschooled students.

-- For career and technical education (CTE) classes, students do not need to meet Iowa Assessment proficiency requirements.
-However, some career and technical education classes have ACCUPLACER or ACT score requirements.
+For career and technical education classes, students do not need to meet Iowa Assessment proficiency requirements.
+However, some career and technical education classes have ACCUPLACER Assessment or GPA requirements.
 Your counselor and the High School Relations team will help you determine if assessment scores are needed.

 Your school district pays the cost of tuition for district-approved courses.
 Check with your counselor to learn your school’s policies on textbooks and other required materials.